takanabe/fluent-plugin-aurora-slowquerylog/README.md

 ### 1. mysql.slow_log table is operated with Engine=CSV

 mysql.slow_log table is operated with Engine=CSV and we cannot add index to the table.
-So if tons of slow queries are registered to mysql.slow_log, your `SELECT * from mysql.slow_log` queries also become slow.
+So if tons of slow queries are registered to mysql.slow_log, your `SELECT * FROM mysql.slow_log WHERE condition` queries also become slow.

 ### 2. No way to rotate Aurora slowlog table